 Just place your herbs on the dehydrator trays and place on the lowest setting, mine is 95 degrees.
 It depends on the herb for how long, just check on them every once in a while.
 Once they snap or crunch and all the moisture is out, they are done.
 Drying roots will need a higher temperature, somewhere between 100 and 145, depends on the thickness of the roots and the moisture content, chop roots before drying.

 Storing Your Herbs

 Once your herbs are crisp and snap when you break them its time to store them for future use.
 I keep my herbs in as whole of form as possible to preserve the medicinal properties longer.
 Crushing herbs will start the decomposition process, as will light and moisture.
 Glass is the best way to store your herbs, they keep out air and moisture because it doesn’t “breathe” like other containers and bags can.
-Re-use jars from food you buy at the grocery store and canning jars are great.
-My friend’s family has an addiction to pickles, so she buys the Costco size pickles and gives me all the jars.
+Re-use jars from food you buy at the grocery store, canning jars, specialty jars online or at a local craft store or big box store, etc. My friend’s family has an addiction to pickles, so she buys the Costco size pickles and gives me all the jars.
 For herbs I use a lot of through the summer months, like raspberry leaf, I store in 5 gallon storage buckets.
 Just make sure whatever container you use is air tight.
 Once “bottled” label your herbs and keep them in a dark, cool place.
 Many books and sources will tell you that dried herbs will only last a year and then discard them.
 I still have a jar of peppermint leaf I dried and stored three years ago and it is still as potent as the day it was stored.
 When it comes to dried herbs your “expiration date” depends on three factors; color, smell and taste.
 As long as your herb still has a vibrant color, smells aromatic and tastes potent, they are still good.
 Once they lose their color and potency, it is time to discard them.